-Preheat oven to 350 degrees and line cupcake pan with liners.
+Preheat oven to 350 degrees Fahrenheit and line a cupcake pan with liners.
 Set aside.

 In a medium bowl, whisk (or sift) together the dry ingredients: cake flour, baking powder, and salt.
 Set aside.

-In a large bowl, cream together butter and granulated sugar.
+In a large bowl, cream together butter and granulated sugar, about 1 minute.
 Add vanilla and beat until incorporated.
 Add egg whites and beat until light and fluffy, about 1 minute.

-Pour batter into cupcake liners, filling each 2/3 full.
+Pour batter into cupcake liners, filling each ⅔ full.
 Batter will fill 15 cupcake liners.
-Bake in preheated oven for 16-18 minutes, or until a toothpick comes out clean.
+Bake in preheated oven for about 16-18 minutes, or until a toothpick comes out clean.